Qovery/qovery-client-python/docs/ContainerEnvironmentVariableApi.md

 # **create_container_environment_variable_alias**
 > EnvironmentVariable create_container_environment_variable_alias(container_id, environment_variable_id)

-Create an environment variable alias at the container level
+NOT YET IMPLEMENTED - Create an environment variable alias at the container level

 - Allows you to add an alias at container level on an existing environment variable having higher scope, in order to customize its key. - You only have to specify a key in the request body - The system will create a new environment variable at container level with the same value as the one corresponding to the variable id in the path - The response body will contain the newly created variable - Information regarding the aliased_variable will be exposed in the \"aliased_variable\" field of the newly created variable - Only 1 alias level is allowed.
 You can't create an alias on an alias